Sung-Huan/ANNOgesic/docs/source/subcommands.rst

                             to orphan TSSs by TSSpredator.
 The function can compare TSSs with CDSs to classify the TSS correctly.
                             Default is False.
-      --overlap_feature OVERLAP_FEATURE, -of OVERLAP_FEATURE
+      --remove_overlap_feature, -of
-                            If processing site and TSS are overlaping, keep "TSS" or "processing_site" or "both".
-Default is both.
+                            If a processing site and a TSS are overlaping, keep "TSS", The predicted feature (based on --program) will be removed.
+Default is False.
-      --reference_gff_files REFERENCE_GFF_FILES [REFERENCE_GFF_FILES ...], -rg REFERENCE_GFF_FILES [REFERENCE_GFF_FILES ...]
+      --compare_overlap_gff COMPARE_OVERLAP_GFF [COMPARE_OVERLAP_GFF ...], -rg COMPARE_OVERLAP_GFF [COMPARE_OVERLAP_GFF ...]
-                            If --overlap_feature is "TSS" or "processing_site",
+                            If --overlap_feature is "TSS" or "PS",
                             --reference_gff_files need to be assigned.
-For TSS, please assign the path of processing site.
-For processing_site, please assign the path of TSS.
+For TSS prediction, please assign the path of processing site.
+                            For processing site prediction, please assign the path of TSS.
 Don't use this flag if --overlap_feature is "both".
       --remove_low_expression REMOVE_LOW_EXPRESSION, -rl REMOVE_LOW_EXPRESSION
-                            If you want to remove low expressed TSS/processing site, please assign the file of manual-checked gff file here.
-This function will remove the low expressed ones based on comparison of manual-checked ones and predicted ones.
-BE CAREFUL: This function may remove some True positives as well
+                            For removing the low expressed TSS by comparing the manual detected TSSs and predicted ones.
+Please assign the manual-checked TSS in gff format.

 - **Output files**